guppyfish123/SOC_Lab/Installation/TheHive.md

 sudo systemctl enable thehive
 ```
 <br>
 TheHive should now be reachable on your host `http://YOUR_SERVER_ADDRESS:9000/` with a login page.
-The defualt admin user is admin@thehive.local with password secret.
+The default admin user is admin@thehive.local with password secret.
 Which should be change once you can login.